ivasku/RuunerUnity/README.md

 - **a**: Procedural level generation.
 There are about 10 types of roads that are random generated during runtime.
 - **b**: Pooling/Recycling of level objects.
 According to the player position, the road tiles are generated/deleted.
-Also there is a Pool manager object that instantiates the object at the start of the game and during the game you never instantiate/delete the gameObject but you reuse the objects from the object pool and when you don`t need it anymore you just deactivate it.
+Also there is a Pool manager object that instantiates the object at the start of the game and during the game you never instantiate/delete the gameObject but you reuse the objects from the object pool and when you don't need it anymore you just deactivate it.
 The usage is shown in the `TileManager` class.
 - **c**: UX - Player has running animation and some obstacles like spikes.
 There are also transitions in the UI menu like fading.
 - **d**: It supports Windows, Linux and Android platforms.
 Not tested on IOS but is should work there too.